 When you are no longer a newbie feel free to stay and help.
 However you may pose your more advanced questions on the rootsweb list for DNA and genealogy or the one for autosomal DNA:

 That document is intended to provide ethical and usage standards for the genealogical community to follow when purchasing, recommending, sharing, or writing about the results of DNA testing for ancestry.

 The ISOGG Wiki has a page on genetic genealogy courses and conferences:

 The i4GG.org conference is for just genetic genealogy, coming again Dec.9-10, 2017 to San Diego

-The same weekend as Genetic Genealogy Ireland which just finished and has lectures on their channel at youtube, https://www.youtube.com/channel/UCHnW2NAfPIA2KUipZ_PlUlw
+Every year there is also Genetic Genealogy Ireland which has lectures on their channel at youtube, https://www.youtube.com/channel/UCHnW2NAfPIA2KUipZ_PlUlw

 see the report from Debbie